 What is self-regulation?

 Self-regulation, also known as self-management or self-discipline, is the capacity to manage one’s emotions and conduct.
-In order to regulate your emotions, rather than burying or ignoring them, you focus on how you respond to situations.
+To regulate your emotions, rather than burying or ignoring them, you focus on how you respond to situations.

 Self-regulation skills allow you to keep your cool and react appropriately to different situations.
 And with that, you can avoid acting rashly, recover quickly from setbacks, and relax even when experiencing intense emotions.
 Simply put, self-regulation places you in charge of your emotions and reactions rather than your environment or other people.